Isrothy/ants/README.md

 ### Mind Map

-To generate a mind map of all notes in the current directory in Graphviz dot
+To generate a mind map of all notes in the current directory in Graphviz's dot
 language:

 ```bash